Do we have your record yet?

 Birth, death, and marriage records are only available from CDPH Vital Records after they have been recorded by the County Recorder's Office.
 Because of the delays resulting from this process, CDPH Vital Records suggests that certified copies of records:

 - Birth and Death: Be requested from the County Health Department or the County Recorder's Office for the first 3 months after the event.

 - Marriage: Be requested from the County Recorder's Office for the first 6 months after the event.

-- Caution: If a record is requested from CDPH Vital Records during the 3- or 6-month waiting period, and the record is not yet available in our database, a Certificate of No Public Record will be issued and the fee will be retained as authorized by State law.
+- Caution: If a record is requested from CDPH Vital Records during the 3 or 6 months waiting period, and the record is not yet available in the database, a Certificate of No Public Record will be issued and the fee with be retained as authorized by State law.